willrackley/Covid_Tracker/README.md

 # Covid_Tracker

-### Covid Tracker keeps you up to date on the latest Covid-19 statistics from the USA
+### Covid Tracker is a MERN stack application that keeps you up to date on the latest Covid-19 statistics from the USA.
+Information is scraped from <www.worldometers.info/coronavirus/country/us>.